ThibaudPiccinali/Machine_Learning_Object_Detection/with_a_pre_trained_model_Tensorflow/workspace/training_demo/README.md

 ### Prerequisites:

 Firstly, you need to follow the entire tutorial available at this link: https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html (only follow the *Installation* section).
 This tutorial will properly configure your machine and download all the necessary libraries.
-Let us quickly summarize the organization of your folders (inside the *workspace/training_demo* sub-folder) that you should have after following the entire tutorial, along with their respective purposes (if you do not understand everything described, do not worry: each element will be explained in due time):
+Let us quickly summarize the organization of your folders that you should have after following the entire tutorial, along with their respective purposes (if you do not understand everything described, do not worry: each element will be explained in due time):

 - The *annotations* folder: It contains a *.PBTXT* file that defines the names of the different classes for your model.
 It also includes *.record* files, which are equivalent to all your *.xml* files from your dataset but converted to a format readable by *Tensorflow* libraries.